Dmh304/Clinic-Management-System/EYES_CLINIC_PROJECT_INSTRUCTIONS.md

   - EX-01 (Validation failure): name/description empty, price ≤ 0, duration ≤ 0, sessionsIncluded < 1, or no image → field-specific errors.
   - EX-02 (Encoding regression): if a live-DB column is still VARCHAR instead of NVARCHAR, Vietnamese diacritics silently become '?' on save — a **schema issue, not an application bug**; check this first if '?' reappears.
 - **Priority:** Should Have | **Frequency:** Occasional; during catalogue planning or seasonal promotions
-- **Business Rules:** Required fields: name, description, price > 0, duration > 0, sessionsIncluded ≥ 1, thumbnail image.
+- **Business Rules:** Required fields: name, description, price > 0, duration > 0, sessionsIncluded ≥ 1, thumbnail image; `validityDays` is optional (null = unlimited) and, when set, determines the subscription's `expiryDate` at purchase time.
 Only MANAGER/ADMIN may call the image-upload or package CRUD endpoints.
 Hidden (inactive) packages remain editable/listable to the Manager but excluded from the patient-facing catalogue until reactivated.
 - **Assumptions:** Distinguished from general system/medicine/service config (Admin-owned) by being a Manager-owned, business/pricing-focused catalogue specific to wellness packages.
 - **Non-Functional Requirements:** NFR-01: list/catalogue refresh < 2s at P95.
 NFR-02: image uploads restricted to MANAGER/ADMIN; backend must be restarted after upload-handling code changes for new routes to take effect.